dannycduran/knowledge/Que es la derivada y usos.md

 fuentes:
-No bullshit guide to math and physics
+No bullshit guide to math and physics book